-Last updated on : 09 Jul, 2025
+Last updated on : 09 Nov, 2025

-Read time : 8 min
+Read time : 9 min

 It usually starts with a little discomfort.
 Maybe your ear feels full, your hearing seems a bit off, or there’s an odd ringing sound that wasn’t there before.
-You try to shake it off—but it lingers.
+You try to shake it off, but it lingers.
 Often, what you’re experiencing is something surprisingly common: an earwax blockage.

-A recent study shows that about 1 in 5 people aged 12 and above experience earwax buildup serious enough to be called a blockage.
-Among older adults aged 70 and above, this number increases to nearly 1 in 3.
+A recent study shows that about 1 in 5 people aged 12 and above experience earwax buildup serious enough to be called a blockage [1].
+Among older adults aged 70 and above, this number increases to nearly 1 in 3 [1].

-Earwax plays a protective role in the body’s natural defense system.It helps clean, lubricate, and shield the ear canal by trapping dust, debris, and slowing the growth of harmful microorganisms.
-In most cases, earwax clears out of the ear on its own and does not require treatment unless it causes symptoms..
-However, if a blockage develops and causes symptoms, simple and safe removal methods can be used under medical guidance.
+Earwax plays a protective role in the body’s natural defence system.
+It helps clean, lubricate, and shield the ear canal by trapping dust, debris, and slowing the growth of harmful microorganisms [2].
+In most cases, earwax clears out of the ear on its own and does not require treatment unless it causes symptoms.
+However, if a blockage develops and causes symptoms, safe and straightforward removal methods can be used under medical guidance.

-Earwax is produced by glands in the skin lining the outer part of the ear canal. .
+Earwax is produced by glands in the skin lining the outer part of the ear canal.
 The wax and tiny hair in these areas trap dust and other foreign particles that could harm deeper and more sensitive structures, like your eardrum.
-In most people, a small amount of earwax routinely moves towards the opening of the ear, where it either flakes off or is washed away making room for new wax.
+In most people, a small amount of earwax routinely moves towards the opening of the ear, where it either flakes off or is washed away, making room for new wax.

 There are several ways to manage a blocked ear.
-While some cases may require medications or professional treatment, many mild blockages—especially those caused by earwax—can be addressed using simple remedies at home.However, it’s important to first determine where the blockage is occurring: in the outer ear canal (often due to wax buildup), middle ear (behind the eardrum), or deeper within the inner ear.
+While some cases may require medications or professional treatment, many mild blockages, especially those confirmed to be caused by earwax, can be addressed using simple remedies at home.
+However, it’s important first to determine where the blockage is occurring: in the outer ear canal (often due to wax buildup), middle ear (behind the eardrum), or deeper within the inner ear.

-If you’re unsure of the source, or if symptoms persist or worsen, it’s best to consult a healthcare professional before attempting any treatment.
+If you’re unsure of the source or if symptoms persist or worsen, it’s best to consult a healthcare professional before attempting any treatment.

-The Valsalva move, commonly referred to as “popping your ears,”helps open the eustachian tubes, which can relieve pressure in the middle ear.To perform it, gently pinch your nose, close your mouth, and try to exhale through your nose—this should cause a slight puffing sensation in your cheeks.
+The Valsalva manoeuvre, commonly referred to as “popping your ears,” helps open the eustachian tubes, which can relieve pressure in the middle ear.
+To perform it, gently pinch your nose, close your mouth, and try to exhale through your nose; this should cause a slight puffing sensation in your cheeks.

 It’s important not to blow too forcefully, as doing so can damage the eardrum.
 This technique is most effective during sudden pressure changes, such as during air travel or altitude shifts.
-However, it is not effective for draining fluid buildup in the inner ear caused by infection or inflammation.
+However, note that it is not effective for draining fluid buildup in the inner ear caused by infection or inflammation.

 Using a clean dropper, place one to two drops into the affected ear while tilting your head to the side.
 Keep your head tilted for about 10 to 15 seconds to allow the oil to reach the wax.
 This can be repeated once or twice daily for up to 5 days, unless symptoms worsen.

-Caution: Do not use hydrogen peroxide or carbamide peroxide if you have ear pain, discharge, a history of ear surgery, or a perforated eardrum.
+Caution: Do not use hydrogen peroxide or carbamide peroxide if you have ear pain, discharge, a history of ear surgery, or a perforated eardrum [6].
 Consult a doctor if you’re unsure or if symptoms persist.

-Watering your ear might help once the earwax has been sufficiently softened.This can usually be done at home using simple tools.When the wax becomes pliable, irrigation can help flush it out more effectively..
+Watering your ear might help once the earwax has been sufficiently softened using drops.
+This can usually be done at home using simple tools.
+When the wax becomes pliable, irrigation can help flush it out more effectively [7].
+However, ear syringing carries risks of complications like vertigo, ear pain, or damage to the eardrum, and it is safest when performed by a healthcare professional [7].
 For more information, you can read further about the ear irrigation process here.

 Try placing a warm compress over the affected ear to help relieve discomfort.
 Taking a warm shower can also create steam that may help ease mild ear pressure.
-Be sure to stay in the steam for at least 5 to 10 minutes for best results.
+Be sure to stay in the steam for at least 5 to 10 minutes for the best results.

 A saltwater rinse may help reduce mucus in the nasal passages, which can sometimes relieve pressure in the ears by improving drainage through the Eustachian tubes.
 It’s a simple and commonly used remedy for nasal congestion.